Kaydeell/RepData_PeerAssessment1/PA1_template.Rmd

 ---
-title: "RepData Peer Assesment 1"
+# "RepData Peer Assesment 1"
-output: html_document
 ---

 ## Loading and proccessing the data